List of presidents of Ohio Wesleyan University: Wesleyan's reputation on the rebound with Warren

-The leadership of David Warren increased admission standards for students, engaged students in a "live-in" presidency, expanded media exposure and established a National Colloquium, whose objective was to focus on the liberal arts.
+The leadership of David Liles Warren increased admission standards for students, engaged students in a "live-in" presidency, expanded media exposure and established a National Colloquium, whose objective was to focus on the liberal arts.
 Warren engaged in forty-one interviews on the ABC and NBC networks.

-Mark Huddleston to the president
+Mark Huddleston to the present

 Mark Huddleston, was elected after a Board meeting on June 12, 2004.
 He succeeded Thomas Courtice, who held office for 10 years.
 Huddleston's specializes in public administration, a field in which he has published widely, focusing on the senior federal career service and a variety of international issues.
 Before coming to Ohio Wesleyan, Huddleston served in the faculty of the University of Delaware for 24 years, ultimately as the Dean of the College of Arts and Sciences.
 Huddleston has been an active consultant for both the U.S. government and international organizations in the past.
 He worked previously in the Balkans, southern Africa, and central and southeast Asia.
 He gained international development experience in Bosnia as an advisor on rebuilding financial and administrative infrastructures following the Dayton Accords.
 He has authored the following books: The Public Administration Workbook, Profiles in Excellence: Conversations with the Best of America's Career Executive Service, The Higher Civil Service in the United States, and The Government's Managers.

 Under Huddleston, Wesleyan continued to undertake construction projects.
 The Memorial Union Building was renovated in 2001 to accommodate the Economics Department, the Academic Resource Center, the Information Systems department, and the Woltemade Center for Economics, Business and Entrepreneurship.
 The Conrades-Wetherell Science Center opened in 2004 to provide 52000 sqft of additional space for the science departments.

 An athletic fundraising campaign began in 2005.
 The campaign is named after Branch Rickey, class of 1904, who broke the racial barrier in professional baseball.
 It is directed at renovating the facilities used by the 22 varsity teams by adding a new turf facility, new field house and a pool, and a gateway connecting all sports facilities on campus.

 In April 2007, Huddleston accepted a position as president of the University of New Hampshire and left Wesleyan on June 30, 2007, giving him the second shortest presidential reign in Wesleyan's history, behind David Lockmiller, 1959–1961.
 On 29 May 2007, the appointment of current university provost Dr. David O. Robbins as interim president was unanimously endorsed by OWU's Board of Trustees.
 Dr. Robbins' term as Interim President began on 1 July 2007.

 List of presidents

-Acting and Interim Presidents have included Lorenzo D. McCabe (1873–76), William F. Whitlock (1888–89), Edward L. Rice (1938–39), Clarence E. Ficken (1947–48, 1953–55), Frank J. Prout (1955–57), George W. Burns (1958–59), Robert Lisensky (1968–69), William C. Louthan (1993–94) and David Robbins (2007–2008).